Matthew 6

 - 1 Peter 1:4an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.The treasure in heaven of verse 20 - the inheritance no moth, rust, or thief can touch.

-- Joshua 24:15choose you this day whom ye will serve... but as for me and my house, we will serve the LORD.The undivided choice Jesus forces in verse 24 - one master must be served, not two.
+- Joshua 24:15choose you this day whom ye will serve... but as for me and my house, we will serve the LORD.The undivided choice Jesus forces in verse 24 - one master, given the whole of a life.

 Seek Ye First the Kingdom of God